elixirschool/elixirschool/lessons/advanced/gen-stage.md

 ---
 layout: page
 title: GenStage
-category: specifics
+category: advanced
 order: 11
 lang: en
 ---

 In this lesson we're going to take a closer look at the GenStage, what role it serves, and how we can leverage it in our applications.

 {% include toc.html %}

 ## Introduction

 So what is GenStage?
 From the official documentation, it is a "specification and computational flow for Elixir", but what does that mean to us?

 What it means is that GenStage provides a way for us to define a pipeline of work to be carried out by independent steps (or stages) in a separate processes; if you've worked with pipelines before then some of these concepts should be familiar.